Terms & Conditions - Good Causes

 The council will reserve its rights to not accept or cease to license any organisation with a minimum of 7 days’ notice for any reason.
 If fraudulent or illegal activity is suspected cessation will be immediate.

 The council reserves the right to reject any application to be a good cause.
-If the Council rejects your application to be recognised as a good cause and you wish to have this decision reviewed you can write to the Council’s Portfolio Holder for Concession and Community Support who will review the decision.
+If the Council rejects your application to be recognised as a good cause and you wish to have this decision reviewed you can write to the Council’s Portfolio Holder for Democracy, Strategy and Partnerships who will review the decision.